 Enter the root password you set up for MySQL when you installed the software package.
-Remember, this is not the root account used for your Droplet administration.
-Once in, now type the following to get the server status, version information and more:
+Remember, this is not the root account used for your server administration.
+Once in, type the following to get the server status, version information, and more:

 This is a good way to ensure that you’ve installed MySQL and are ready for further configuration.
 When you are finished examining the output, exit the application by typing this:

-For our last component, we will set up and install PHP, known as PHP: Hypertext Preprocessor.
-This widely-used server-side scripting language is used far and wide for dynamic web content, making it essential to many web and application developers.
-Fortunately, installing this on your Droplet is quite easy.
+For our last component, we will set up and install PHP, which stands for PHP: Hypertext Preprocessor.
+This popular server-side scripting language is used far and wide for dynamic web content, making it essential to many web and application developers.

-Agree to the installation and PHP will be installed on your Droplet.
-You will see many packages being installed beyond just PHP; don’t worry, as this is integrating the software with your existing Apache2 installation and other programs.
+After you agree to the installation, PHP will be installed on your server.
+You will see many packages being installed beyond just PHP.
+Don’t worry; your system is integrating the PHP software with your existing Apache2 installation and other programs.

-Restart Apache on your Droplet to make sure all of the changes with the PHP installation take effect.
+Restart Apache on your server to make sure all of the changes with the PHP installation take effect.
 To do this, type the following: